 Usually made from silk, the most auspicious color to use is of course red as red is the luckiest colour of all, representing happiness, beauty, vitality, good fortune and success.
 In fact, during festivals such as the Chinese New Year everything from lanterns, firecrackers, clothing, to paper packets filled with money (hongbao) will be red, bringing good luck and keeping evil at bay.

 Decorating the home with certain items is believed to bring good luck.
 For example, pussy willow plants are popular as they bud in the spring months, therefore signifying a new start and also because their Chinese name, yin liu, sounds like "money flowing in".

 During the Chinese New Year, the sight of oranges and tangerines is hard to ignore.
 The citrus fruit has a deep symbolic meaning in Chinese context and tradition as it sounds similar to the word “luck” (tangerine) and “wealth” (orange), when spoken in Mandarin.

 During the Autumn Festival it is the Chrysanthemum which is most prevalent.
 The chrysanthemum is a symbol of autumn and the flower of the ninth moon.
 It is a symbol of longevity because of its health-giving properties and is consumed in wine and tea for well-being purposes.

-This year, 2022 is the year of the tiger, the third animal sign in the Chinese zodiac.
-The other eleven animals being the rat, ox, rabbit, dragon, snake, horse, goat, monkey, rooster, dog and pig.
-Like their eponymous zodiac animal, people born in years of the Tiger are vigorous and ambitious, daring and courageous, enthusiastic and generous, self-confident with a sense of justice and a commitment to help others for the greater good.
+This year, 2023 is the year of the rabbit, the fourth animal sign in the Chinese zodiac.
+The other eleven animals being the mouse, ox, tiger, dragon, snake, horse, goat, monkey, rooster, dog and pig.
+Rabbit is a tame and tender animal, and swift in move.

 Happy Chinese New Year!